venarius/stellar-invictus/README.md

 - ~~Missions / Market more specific to Station~~
 - Modal on Faction Choose with Intro and how to find Help
 - ~~More Stations that belong to the main factions -> sell faction ships, missions where to kill another npc who has information in other faction space~~
-- If in area of faction who hates you, may spawn faction ships to come and get you
+- Registration Mail Flash not showing
+- If standing is bad, stations of this faction will refuse your dockrequest
+- Better Errors for ChatRooms join / create -> notfiy?

 ## Installation